Holding on to the Unexpected Gifts from COVID-19

 More Time Under One Roof

 With many employees working remotely and schools closed, families are spending more time together than ever before.
-Parents are experiencing the complicated “wonders” wonders of Common Core math as they help their children navigate virtual lessons, and children have a unique opportunity to see their telecommuting parents at work.
+Parents are experiencing the complicated “wonders” of Common Core math as they help their children navigate virtual lessons, and children have a unique opportunity to see their telecommuting parents at work.
 These observations may contribute to parents and children each having a better understanding of their daily lives.

-While it may come with some challenges, this gift togetherness means families have more opportunities to enjoy each other’s company without the hustle and bustle of their normally jam-packed schedules.
+While it may come with some challenges, this gift of togetherness means families have more opportunities to enjoy each other’s company without the hustle and bustle of their normally jam-packed schedules.
 This is to say nothing of the joy pets are experiencing now that their favorite humans are home all the time.
 My seven-year-old Boxer with degenerative myelopathy (canine ALS) is thrilled I’m “stuck” at home with him and the feeling is mutual.
 Due to his condition, his lifespan is limited and I’m thankful I get to spend the bulk of my day by his side.

 A Call to Examine What’s Important to Us All